The Pros and Cons of Wing Chun in MMA

 Anderson Silva & Wing Chun

-Anderson Silva commonly use the Wing Chun wooden dummy as a training aid for their practice.
-Anderson Silva, a huge fan of Bruce Lee, has studied Wing Chun and JKD with Inosanto.
+Anderson Silva, a huge fan of Bruce Lee, has studied Wing Chun and JKD with Dan Inosanto.
 He has used Wing Chun trapping moves in close and Wing Chun kicks in several of his matches.
+Here’s a video displaying Anderson Silva’s Wing Chun moves.
+Anderson Silva has also trained Wing Chun (in one form or another) with Steven Seagal.
+Seagal learned Wing Chun from Randy Williams and Samuel Kwok.
+Anderson Silva also trains on the Wing Chun wooden dummy to practice his trapping and close-quarters moves.
 See more at Anderson Silva Wing Chun.

 Jon Jones & Wing Chun